akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/getting-started.md

 means that this transition can be used to create new Workflow Item and start Workflow.
 Contains name, label and options as additional parameters.

+* **Init Action** - additional action that performed before Transition, can be used to manage entities (create, find), manipulate attributes (assign values), perform any other actions.

 * **Condition** - defines whether specific Transition is allowed with specified input data, conditions can be nested.

 * **Post Action** - additional action that performed after Transition, can be used to manage entities (create, find),